yeeshian/OpenAIWorkshop/README.md

 1. Review the [Setup Instructions](./SETUP.md) for environment prerequisites and step-by-step installation.
 2. Explore the [Business Scenario and Agent Design](./SCENARIO.md) to understand the workshop challenge.
+3. Check out the **[Agent Framework Implementation Patterns](agentic_ai/agents/agent_framework/README.md)** to choose the right multi-agent approach (single-agent, Magentic orchestration, or handoff pattern).
-3. Dive into  [System Architecture](./ARCHITECTURE.md) before building and customizing your agent solutions.
+4. Dive into [System Architecture](./ARCHITECTURE.md) before building and customizing your agent solutions.
-4. Utilize the [Support Guide](./SUPPORT.md) for troubleshooting and assistance.
+5. Utilize the [Support Guide](./SUPPORT.md) for troubleshooting and assistance.

 ---